Walid-1998/os_Ticket_Deployment/README.md

 <h3>Step 1 — Downloading Ubuntu Operating System & Oracle VirtualBox</h3>

+In this step, we download the required software to create our virtual environment.
+We install Oracle VM VirtualBox, which allows us to run virtual machines on our computer, and download the Ubuntu operating system that will host the help-desk system.

+Ubuntu will be used as the server where the osTicket application and its dependencies will be installed.

 [Oracle VirtualBox](https://www.virtualbox.org)
 <details><summary>See screenshots</summary>
 <img src="images/image of vm download.png" width="60%" >